by Fr. Tommy Lane

 There is another example of greatness put before us by the Church this weekend (2015) in the canonization of Louis and Zélie (Marie-Azélie) Martin, the parents of St. Thérèse of Lisieux, the Little Flower.
 They are the only spouses in history to be canonized in the same ceremony, and their feast day will be July 13, the day of their wedding anniversary.
 We know of Thérèse’s great love for Jesus, her desire to do all the little things we do every day intentionally out of love of God.
 Her parents Zélie and Louis did everything motivated by Christ’s love and kept Christ at the center of their family life as they experienced many challenges, struggles, and failures, and this is what makes them so great.
 Louis and Zélie show their greatness in their loving, in loving each other, and in loving their children.

 The first gift they gave to their children was their love for each other.
 Thérèse and her sisters experienced that love every day.
 They felt their parents’ union in faith and prayer, their longing to be with each other.
-On a business trip, Louis expressed longing in a letter to Zélie,
+On a business trip, Louis expressed longing in a letter to Zélie:

 My dear Friend, I won’t be able to arrive in Alençon until Monday.
 It seems like a long time to me, and I’m longing to be with you . . . .
 I kiss you with all my heart, while waiting for the happiness of being with you again. . . . .
 Your husband and true friend, who loves you for life.”
-(Archives du Carmel de Lisieux, October 8, 1863)
+(Les Archives du Carmel de Lisieux, October 8, 1863)

-When Zélie took the little girls to Lisieux to see their relatives, she wrote to Louis,
+When Zélie took the little girls to Lisieux to see their relatives, she wrote to Louis:

 They also loved their children deeply and lived for them.
 In fact, the girls felt that the greatest gift their parents gave to them was each other.
 A few weeks before Thérèse’s birth, Zélie wrote to her sister-in-law telling her that Louis and she lived for their children.
 Zélie wrote to her daughter Pauline,

 Louis and Zélie understood that their primary duty as spouses and parents was to hand on the Catholic faith to their children.
 They explained to the girls the meaning of the Apostles Creed.
 They spoke of the seven sacraments and the graces proper to each of the sacraments.
 They explained what is commanded and forbidden by each of the Ten Commandments.
 They not only taught the girls the Lord’s Prayer and the Hail Mary but prayed each day with them.
 They likewise helped the older girls to act as catechists for the younger children.
-Louis and Zélie show us who are the truly great ones, parents who love each other and their children.
+Louis and Zélie show us who the truly great ones are, parents who love each other and their children.
 All family members who love their family in a sacrificial way like the Martins are the great ones of our world.

 There is a contrast between the way of the world and the way of Jesus.
 The world seeks greatness and praises the great.
 James and John approached Jesus asking, “Grant that in your glory we may sit one at your right and the other at your left.”
 (Mark 10:37) Their thinking had been contaminated by the thinking of the time.
 But what Jesus considers great is something entirely different, “whoever wishes to be great among you will be your servant; whoever wishes to be first among you will be the slave of all.”
 (Mark 10:43-44) The greatest example of what is truly great in the eyes of God is Jesus’ complete self-giving for us in his death on Calvary in which he perfectly fulfilled his own words in the Gospel today.
 Jesus’ mother Mary also shows us that what truly matters is what is great in the eyes of God.
 She did not say “Let it be done to me according to what I think” which is the way of so many in the world now, but “Let it be done to me according to your word” (Luke 1:38).
-This weekend the Church puts before us another example of what is truly great in the canonization of Louis and Zélie Martin, the parents of St. Thérèse of Lisieux, the Little Flower, the only spouses in history to be canonized in the same ceremony, and their feast day will be July 13th, the day of their wedding anniversary.
+This weekend the Church puts before us another example of what is truly great in the canonization of Louis and Zélie Martin, the parents of St. Thérèse of Lisieux, the Little Flower, the only spouses in history to be canonized in the same ceremony, and their feast day will be July 13, the day of their wedding anniversary.
 “Whoever wishes to be great among you will be your servant; whoever wishes to be first among you will be the slave of all.”
 (Mark 10:43-44)

 © Fr.
 Tommy Lane 2015